hooverandstrong/developer-exercise/README.md

 ### Building and Running

-To start the webserver, ruyn
+To start the webserver, run

     > npm install
     > npm start